Hiring

 Minimum Qualifications:

-Bachelor’s degree in zoology, or a closely related field; plus 2-years’ experience in the care of animals in a professional setting;
+Bachelor’s degree in zoology, or a closely related field; plus 2-years’ experiences in the care of animals in a professional setting;

 OR, Associate’s degree in a related field, plus 4-years’ experience in the care of animals in a professional setting